OpenNebula/docs/source/installation_and_configuration/opennebula_services/monitoring.rst

 .. important::

-    The firewall on the Front-end (if enabled) must allow incoming TCP and UDP packets on port 4124 from the hosts.
+    The firewall on the Front-end (if enabled) must allow incoming TCP and UDP packets on port 4124 from the Hosts.

 Configuration
 =============